albertito/remoteu2f/INSTALL.md

 examples to help you with this, depending on your system.

-## Building and installing the ssh side
+## Building and installing the sshd side

 You will need `pam_prompt_exec.so` and `remoteu2f-cli`: